kaburkett/office-pranks/README.md

-# office-pranks
+# Office Pranks

-Compilation of assorted pranks.
-Most require admin privileges on the computer.
+Compilation of assorted pranks designed for Windows OS.
+Most require admin privileges only, or access to a users pc while they are away.
+For pranks requiring psexec, psexec is required on the pranker's computer only- not the user being pranked.

 ## Bitcoin Miner